GLIMS-RGI/rgi_user_guide/docs/03_data_decription.md

 For each region, RGI 7.0 provides four distinct data products:
 - [](products/glacier_product): includes outlines, attributes and auxiliary data for each individual glacier.
-- [](products/glacier_complex_product) (new in RGI 7.0): includes outlines of all ice complexes (defined as contiguous ice masses that encompass all glaciers that share common boundaries), and a reduced number of attributes.
+- [](products/glacier_complex_product) (new in RGI 7.0): includes outlines of all glacier complexes (defined as contiguous ice masses that encompass all glaciers that share common boundaries), and a reduced number of attributes.
 - [](products/intersects_product) (new in RGI 7.0): shapefiles of the "divides" or "boundaries" between adjacent glaciers derived from the glacier product.
 - [](products/centerlines_product) (new in RGI 7.0): glacier centerlines computed with a flow routing algorithm.